 There are many factors that contribute to this issue.
 The challenges presented to D.C. public schools, often populated with low-income families who may face barriers such as housing instability, are not uncommon for metropolitan areas.
 And we’re proud to report that improvements have shown promising results: for example, increasing teacher pay to improve retention and ensure high-quality education.
 We are proud to support this work at United Way of the National Capital Area to increase Washington D.C.’s high school graduation rate.

 During the COVID-19 pandemic, we are seeing education reshaped across the DMV.
 As educators are working to pivot to high-quality lessons online, students are also shifting toward a new normal.
 Many face a lack of broadband access and other difficulties learning at home.
 The spring semester is a particularly bittersweet time to be home from school.
 For seniors, graduating is a huge accomplishment, and many are uncertain about the state of the proms and ceremonies they’ve been looking forward to for months.

-In light of all this, we decided to conduct a larger study exploring what graduation rates look like in the various counties that comprise metropolitan statistical areas nationwide in order to determine which “metropolitan” counties have the highest graduation rate in every state.
+In light of all this, we decided to conduct a larger study exploring what graduation rates look like in the various counties that comprise metropolitan statistical areas nationwide in order to determine which “metropolitan” counties have the highest graduation rate by state.
 We also looked at a metric that demonstrates how education improves quality of life: the impact of a high school degree on child poverty.

 Read on to discover what we found!

 Using data from County Health Rankings and the National Center for Children in Poverty, we analyzed the highest high school graduation rate of counties that were a part of an MSA with at least 75,000 residents in every state.
 We did this to demonstrate highly successful student retention in urban/metro areas, and compare them state by state.